-When determining how the house should be dealt with on divorce, the Court has a duty to have regard to all the circumstances of the case.
+When determining how a house should be dealt with in divorces with children, the Court has a duty to have regard to all the circumstances of the case.
+This is closely related to child custody and typically, the primary caregiver will have the advantage.
 The first consideration is given to the welfare of any child of the family who has not attained the age of eighteen.
-Where possible, the Court will try to achieve stability for the children and it is preferable for the children to live in owned accommodation.
+Where possible, the Court will try to achieve stability for the children involved in the parental dispute and it is preferable for the children to live in owned accommodation.
 However, depending on the circumstances of your case, that may or may not be affordable.

 In addition to the welfare of the children, the Court will have regard to the following factors, known as the Section 25 Factors (Section 25 Matrimonial Causes Act 1973):

 - the income, earning capacity, property and other financial resources which each of the parties to the marriage has or is likely to have in the foreseeable future, including in the case of earning capacity any increase in that capacity which it would in the opinion of the court be reasonable to expect a party to the marriage to take steps to acquire;

 - the financial needs, obligations and responsibilities which each of the parties to the marriage has or is likely to have in the foreseeable future;

 - the standard of living enjoyed by the family before the breakdown of the marriage;

 - The age of each party to the marriage and the duration of the marriage;